-- (a) Discount rate: The discount rate used to measure the total pension liability was 7.06%. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed the System would continue to receive contributions required by statute. - (c) Long term rate of return: The average long-term capital market assumptions published in the Survey of Capital Market Assumptions 2021 Edition by Horizon Actuarial Service, LLC, yield a median real return of 4.66%.
-Assumed inflation is based on the intermediate inflation assumption of 2.4% in the 2021 OASDI Trustees Report used by the Chief Actuary for Social Security to produce 75 year cost projections.
-Combining these two results yields a nominal return of 7.06%. - (d) Municipal bond rate: The discount rate determination does not use a municipal bond rate. - (e) Periods of projected benefit payments: Future benefit payments for all current plan members were projected through 2133. - (f) Assumed Asset Allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+- (a) Discount rate: The discount rate used to measure the total pension liability was 7.30%. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed the System would continue to receive contributions required by statute. - (c) Long term rate of return: The long-term expected rate of return on pension plan investments is reviewed as part of regular experience studies prepared for the System about every five years.
+The current long-term rate of return is based on analysis in the experience study report dated May 2, 2022, without consideration for the administrative expense analysis shown.
+Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation), along with estimates of variability and correlations for each asset class.
+These ranges were combined to develop the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+The assumption is intended to be a long-term assumption (30 to 50 years) and is not expected to change absent a significant change in the asset allocation, a change in the underlying inflation assumption, or a fundamental change in the market that alters expected returns in future years. - (d) Municipal bond rate: The discount rate determination does not use a municipal bond rate. - (e) Periods of projected benefit payments: Future benefit payments for all current plan members were projected through 2133.

+Section II - Financial Statement Notes

+(f) Assumed Asset Allocation: The target asset allocation and best estimates of arithmetic real rates of return for each major asset class as of the most recent experience study are summarized in the following table: